 Advocacy organizations, medical partners, industry or other parties interested in partnering with The FamilieSCN2A Foundation can contact Leah Schust, President and Founder, for more information.

-- Collect your child's medical records and have them organized, preferably scanned or electronic copies.
-If you have participated in Simons VIP, they can assist you with this process.
+- Collect your medical records and have them organized, preferably as scanned or electronic copies.
+If you have participated in Simons VIP/Searchlight, they can assist you with this process.
+If you have a Ciitizens/Invitae account you can share information electronically with anyone you choose.
+If your medical provider has an electronic health record system (such as ‘mychart’) you can retrieve information from there.

 - Know your patient rights.
-If it is not clearly stated on the signed consent form, ask questions about confidentiality and how the data will be used.
-Will it be returned to you or to SCN2A's central database, Simons VIP?
-(Did you know that you can request a sample of any bio-specimens, including iPSCs (stem cells) be returned and housed with Simons VIP so other researchers can utilize them?)
+If it is not clearly stated in the informed consent document, ask questions about confidentiality and how the data will be used.
+Will it be returned to you or to one of SCN2A's databases: Simons VIP/Searchlight or CRTS?
+(Did you know that you can request that any bio-specimen samples, including iPSCs (stem cells), be returned and housed with Simons so other researchers can utilize them?)

 Ways To Contribute